davidOSUL/AtTiny85-Arduino-Serial-Monitor/README.md

 ## Other Notes
 ### TinySerialOut Details
-To write serial data from your Tiny include `TinySerialOut.h` in the code that you upload to your Tiny.
-Create a new TinySerialOut object, and pass in to the constructor the **digital** pin on the Tiny you are using for serial output.
-Note that this is not the hardware pin, the number you should use in code should correspond to the light-blue numbers below:
+To write serial data from your Tiny include `TinySerialOut.h` in the code that you upload to your Tiny:
+- Create a new TinySerialOut object.
+  - Pass in to the constructor the **digital** pin on the Tiny you are using for serial output.
+  - Note that this is not the hardware pin, the number you should use in code should correspond to the light-blue numbers below:

 ![pinout](pinout.png)

 The TinySerialOut object contains two groups of functions to use.